-- 12. Fraudulently Attempting to Obtain Controlled Substance.
+12. Fraudulently Attempting to Obtain Controlled Substance.
 It is a Class E felony to obtain or attempt to obtain a controlled substance through fraud or false statements, punishable upon conviction by a term of imprisonment for up to four years and/or a \$10,000 fine.
-Sections 579.045, 558.011 and 558.002, RSMo. - 13.
-Unlawful Use of Drug Paraphernalia.
+Sections 579.045, 558.011 and 558.002, RSMo.

+- 13. Unlawful Use of Drug Paraphernalia.
 It is unlawful to use or possess with the intent to use drug paraphernalia for prohibited purposes.
 Section 579.074 RSMo.
-Violation of this section is a Class A misdemeanor punishable with up to one year in prison and/or \$2,000 fine.
-Sections 558.011 and 558.002 RSMo. - 14.
+Violation of this section is a Class D misdemeanor punishable with \$500 fine.
+Section 558.002 RSMo. - 14.
 Unlawful Manufacture of Drug Paraphernalia.
 It is unlawful to manufactures with the intent to deliver drug paraphernalia for prohibited purposes.
 Section 579.076, RSMo.
 Violation of this section is a Class A misdemeanor, unless done for commercial purposes, punishable with imprisonment not to exceed a year and/or a \$2,000 fine.
 Where done for commercial purposes, violation is a Class E felony, imprisonment for a term not to exceed four years and/or a \$10,000 fine.
 Sections 558.011 and 558.002, RSMo. - 15.
 Possession of Imitation Controlled Substance.
 It is unlawful to possess an imitation controlled substance.
 Section 579.078 RSMo.
 A violation of this section is a Class A misdemeanor, punishable with one year in prison and/or a \$2,000 fine.
 Sections 558.011 and 558.002 RSMo. - 16.
 Delivery or Manufacture of an Imitation Controlled Substance.
 It is unlawful to deliver, possess with the intent to deliver or manufacture an imitation controlled substance.
 Section 579.080, RSMo.
 A violation of this section is a Class E felony, punishable with up to four years in prison and/or a \$10,000 fine.
 Sections 558.011 and 558.002, RSMo. - 17.
 Advertisement to Promote Sale of Drug Paraphernalia or Imitation Controlled Substance.
 It is unlawful to advertise the sale and/or distribution of any drug paraphernalia or imitation controlled substance.
 Section 195.244, RSMo.
 A violation of this section is a Class B misdemeanor, punishable with up to six months in prison and/or a \$1,000 fine.
 Sections 558.011 and 558.002, RSMo. - 18.
 Possession or marketing of Ephedrine.
-It is unlawful to possess any methamphetamine precursor drug with intent to manufacture amphetamine, methamphetamine or any of their analogs.
-It is also unlawful to market, sell, distribute or advertise any of the forgoing in a manner not approved by the FDA.
+It is unlawful to market, sell, distribute or advertise ephedrine in a manner not approved by the FDA.
 Section 579.082, RSMo.
 Violations are a Class E felony, punishable with up to four years in prison and/or a \$10,000 fine.
-Sections 558.011 and 558.002, RSMo.. - 19.
+Sections 558.011 and 558.002, RSMo. - 19.
 Prior Persistent Drug Offenders.
 A "prior" or "persistent drug offender" is subject to enhanced terms of imprisonment and/or fines.
 For purposes of these sections, a "prior drug offender" is one who has previously been found guilty of any felony related to controlled substances.
 A "persistent drug offender" is anyone who has been found guilty of two or more felonies related to controlled substances.
 Section 579.170, RSMo.